MyCollab/mycollab/mycollab-app-community/src/main/webapp/VAADIN/widgetsets/com.esofthead.mycollab.widgetset.MyCollabWidgetSet/ckeditor/README.md

 ## Installation

-Installing CKEditor is an easy bug.
+Installing CKEditor is an easy task.
 Just follow these simple steps:

  1. **Download** the latest version from the CKEditor website: http://ckeditor.com.
 You should have already completed this step, but be